Pacifica California – San Francisco’s Nearest Beach Town

 Hiking

-Because Pacifica is surrounded by public lands, there are some good hiking opportunities in the area.
-Two segments of the Golden Gate National Parks are located around Pacifica.
-The largest of these two is Sweeney Ridge which runs along the spine of the mountains to Pacifica’s east.
+Because public lands surround Pacifica, there are some good hiking opportunities in the area.
+Two segments of the Golden Gate National Park are located around Pacifica.
+The largest of these two is Sweeney Ridge, which runs along the spine of the mountains to Pacifica’s east.
 This park includes the spot where Spanish explorer Captain Gaspar de Portola and his party first spotted the beautiful and strategic San Francisco Bay.

-We hiked the second and smaller park, which is Mori Point.
+We hiked in the second and smaller park, Mori Point.
 John Flinn, the former travel editor (and Spud’s former boss) at the San Francisco Chronicle, has settled in Pacifica, and he was our tour guide.
 We learned that the Mori family used to have a dairy where the park now sits.
-The story goes that an Italian friend named Baldocchi took the Mori family cheese recipe down to the ranch of David Jack near Monterey, where they commercially produced the cheese we have come to know as “Monterey Jack.”
+The story goes on about an Italian friend named Baldocchi who took the Mori family cheese recipe down to the ranch of David Jack near Monterey, where they commercially produced the cheese we have come to know as “Monterey Jack.”

-We later learned that the Mori ranch may have been involved in bootlegging during prohibition, although the family claimed they had no idea how all those barrels of whiskey ended up in their barn.
+We later learned that the Mori ranch may have been involved in bootlegging during prohibition, although the family claimed they had no idea how all those whiskey barrels ended up in their barn.

 Mori Point - San Francisco National Parks

-Mori point is also the home to two endangered species, the San Francisco garter snake and the red-legged frog (the same frog Mark Twain wrote about in the Jumping Frog of Calaveras County).
-Unfortunately, the favorite meal of the garter snake is a red-legged frog.
-So, as John pointed out, every time it eats the snake violates the Endangered Species Act of 1973.
+Mori Point is also home to two endangered species: the San Francisco garter snake and the red-legged frog (the same frog Mark Twain wrote about in The Jumping Frog of Calaveras County).
+Unfortunately, the garter snake’s favorite meal is a red-legged frog.
+So, as John pointed out, every time the frog eats the snake, it violates the Endangered Species Act of 1973.

 If Mori Point looks familiar to you, it is possible that you recognize it because it was used to film the last scene in the cult classic film Harold and Maude (1971).
 If you have seen the movie, it is the place where a car goes over the cliff.